MobileFirstLLC/extension-cli/guide/06-xt-sync.md

 * * *

-When adding more features to an extension project, it may be helpful to not start from scratch. `xt-sync` command enables extension projects to pull in starter configuration files for the purposes of linting, setting up automated CI builds, and for setting up git VCS.
+When adding more features to an extension project, it is helpful to \*not\* start from scratch. `xt-sync` command enables extension projects to pull in starter configuration files for the purposes of linting, setting up automated CI builds, and for setting up git VCS.